-Earlier in the week we heard about a security flaw in Apple’s iOS that had the potential to let a developer have access to your iPhone’s photos, and now the same flaw has been discovered in Google’s Android OS.
+Earlier in the week, we heard about a security flaw in Apple’s iOS that had the potential to let a developer have access to your iPhone’s photos.
+Now, the same flaw has been discovered in Google’s Android OS, raising significant concerns about the security of personal data on mobile devices.

-According to a recent report by the New York Times, an Android developer could also access your personal photos on your Android device, and all that is needed is that the apps needs permission to connect to the Internet.
+According to a recent report by the New York Times, an Android developer could also access your personal photos on your Android device.
+The alarming part is that all the app needs is permission to connect to the Internet, which is a common permission requested by many apps.

 “We can confirm that there is no special permission required for an app to read pictures,” said Kevin Mahaffey, chief technology officer of Lookout, a company that makes Android security software.
 “This is based on Lookout’s findings on all devices we’ve tested.”